-Currently, I am the Principal Investigator of the A Question of Style project, which is funded by a Research Society for Victorian Periodicals Field Development Grant.
+During 2014-2019 I led the Arts and Humanities in the Digital Age training programme for the CHASE doctoral training partnership.
+In 2017 I was the Principal Investigator of the A Question of Style project, which was funded by a Research Society for Victorian Periodicals Field Development Grant.
+In 2016-2019 I was a member of the Executive Committee of the British Association for Romantic Studies (BARS).

 I was a Consultant Editor, responsible for web publication, for the Open Arts Journal, an Open University open-access, peer-reviewed journal, during the period 2012-2015.